 - Celebrate your own rituals and cultural beliefs while honoring and respecting other people’s.
 Consider celebrating with others when appropriate.

 - Sing and / or dance together, moving beyond words

-- Periodically check in with colleagues and discuss what people want, noting when wants are the same, and reinforcing shared mission of serving others.
+- Periodically check in with colleagues and discuss what people want, noting when wants are the same, and reinforcing a shared mission of serving others.

 - Listen to people’s stories.
 Learn where they come from and appreciate your own story.

 - Practice seeing a person as a spirit first, dressed in human costume.

 - Use words that respect the present scene you are in, unadulterated by judgement of previous scenes.
 In other words, come into as many interactions as possible with curiosity, and an awareness of infinite possibilities for the outcome.